Healthy You - Every Day

 Image

-Choosing an obstetrician-gynecologist (OB-GYN) and care team for your pregnancy is important, and there are many factors to consider.
-Obstetrician Amanda Flicker, MD, Chair, Department of Obstetrics and Gynecology, Lehigh Valley Health Network (LVHN), offers advice on what you need to know when you are selecting a new OB-GYN.
+Choosing an obstetrical clinician and care team for your pregnancy is important, and there are many factors to consider.
+Obstetrician Amanda Flicker, MD, Chair, Department of Obstetrics and Gynecology, Lehigh Valley Health Network (LVHN), part of Jefferson Health, offers advice on what you need to know when you are selecting a new obstetrician-gynecologist (OB-GYN) or midwife.

 Check your insurance

-Make sure the doctor or midwife and services you want are covered by your plan, which will help avoid any surprise expenses down the road.
+Make sure the doctor or midwife and services you need are covered by your plan, which will help avoid any surprise expenses down the road.

 Whether you are expecting a routine pregnancy or are considered a high-risk pregnancy, it’s important to choose a practice that offers medically appropriate care for you and your baby.